 You instead, must focus on the overall nutritional value of those high-sugar and high-fat foods to ensure you provide your body with the consistent energy required for peak operation.

 Daily Protein Needs for a Thru Hiker

-While this can be argued in many directions for normal daily consumption as a thru-hiker you will want to increase this amount to help counter the consistent work you will be forcing your muscles to perform.
+While this can be argued in many directions for average daily consumption as a thru-hiker, you will want to increase this amount to help counter the consistent work you will be forcing your muscles to perform.

-Sources of protein for hiking on the trail though can be quite difficult which is why many will eat just enough protein based on what they want to carry and not what would be optimal for their needs.
+Good sources of protein for hiking meals and snacks while on a hiking trail can be quite tricky.
+This is why many will eat just enough protein based on what they want to carry via pack weight and less on what would be optimal for health.

-The optimal protein intake that would stimulate the protein synthesis is about 0.3 g/kg (or 0.4 if you are in an energy deficit, which is likely during long hiking) or 20-30g per meal/snacks for most adultsGourmet hiking
+The optimal protein intake that would stimulate protein synthesis is about 0.3 g/kg (or 0.4 if you are in an energy deficit, which is likely during long hiking) or 20-30g per meal/snacks for most adults.Gourmet hiking

-This is broken down to approximate needs for males and females based on weight and protein needs to keep you healthy over the long duration of your thru-hike.
+This is broken down to approximate needs for males and females based on weight and protein needs to keep you healthy while you’re backpacking over the thousands of miles on your thru-hike.

 If you prefer doing math and not following the rough numbers provided below you can follow the below to work these out for your own weight.

 Convert your weight in pounds to kilograms by taking your weight and multiplying it by 0.45359237.
 You would then use this number as your base to figure out zero versus hiking day protein needs.